muratk3n/thirdwave/en/README.md

 # Tweets

 Similar news all around the world.
-Even local travelers buy RV to avoid crowded hotels etc. This is good; it'll encourage more self-sustaining, off-the-grid, mobile living.
+Even travelers also buy RV to avoid crowded hotels.
+This is good; it'll encourage more self-sustaining, off-the-grid, mobile living.

 "RV dealers around Australia are reporting a post-lockdown sales spike, as more Australians look to buy a caravan and holiday locally rather